“God, reveal to me an area I need to grow in.”

 You can also turn almost any Bible verse into a prayer by using my super simple formula for praying Scripture.
 Or use Scripture as inspiration for a prayer all in your own words.
 Whichever way you choose, you will find an abundance of words to pray.

-When you struggle with the words to pray, it can be frustrating, but don’t give up!
+When you’re struggling to find the words to pray, it can be frustrating, but don’t give up!
 Try one, or all three, of these tips for when you don’t know what to pray and it will get easier.

 Looking for Bible verses to pray?
 Download my free prayer guide: 20 Verses Every Prayer Warrior Needs in Their War Room.